reidgs/TerraBot/RPISETUP.md

 * `sudo usermod -a -G dialout,video,audio robotanist`
 * `sudo usermod -a -G dialout,video,audio,robotanist robotanist-admin`
 * `sudo chsh -s /bin/bash robotanist`
+* You have to logout and back in, or reboot, for the usermod changes to take effect

 ### Creating Swap File ###
 Do as robotanist-admin;